-I’m a highly experienced commercially oriented Chartered Accountant and finance professional, with 15 years experience as CFO in private equity funded international groups, each a leader in its respective industry.
-During 2012 I took a new professional direction, and now divide my time between a portfolio of companies and projects.
+I’m an experienced commercially-oriented Chartered Accountant and finance professional, with 15 years experience as CFO in private equity funded international groups, each a leader in its respective industry.
+In 2012 I took a new professional direction, and now divide my time between a portfolio of companies and projects.

-I build a long term relationship with each company in my portfolio, providing non-executive director and advisory services, as well as hands-on support for key and strategic projects.
+I aim to build long term relationships with each company in my portfolio, providing non-executive director and advisory services, as well as hands-on support for key and strategic projects.
 Where appropriate I invest or work on a risk/reward basis.

 Born in the UK, I grew up living throughout Europe with my parents, variously in Belgium, France, Switzerland and Germany.
-My primary schooling was mostly conducted in French, and I picked up German along the way.
+My primary schooling was in French, and I picked up German during my gap-year.
 In secondary school, at the British School of Paris, then sixth form boarding at Leighton Park School in the UK, I was drawn to the sciences and went on to read Inorganic Chemistry at Imperial College in London.

 TAG Heuer invited me to join them as UK Finance Director in 1997, and I supported the integration of this newly acquired distribution subsidiary into the group for two years before moving to Neuchatel, Switzerland as Group CFO in 1999.
 By the end of 1999 TAG Heuer had been taken private by LVMH Louis Vuitton Moet Hennessy and I supported the creation of the watch and jewellery division and the acquisitions of Zenith and Ebel.

-My most recent challenge between 2009 and 2012 was as CFO of Metalor, one of the world’s biggest gold refiners, travelling extensively between the groups operations in Europe, Asia and the Americas.
-After supporting the sale of the business to a French private equity fund Astorg Partners, I was key in delivering two major acquisitions in the Americas and Asia which transformed Metalor from a refining/Europe centric business to a diversified and global group.
+My most recent full-time role between 2009 and 2012 was as CFO of Metalor, one of the world’s biggest gold refiners, travelling extensively between the groups operations in Europe, Asia and the Americas.
+After supporting the sale of the business to a French private equity fund Astorg Partners, I was key in delivering two major acquisitions in the Americas and Asia which transformed Metalor from a refining/Europe-centric business to a diversified and global group.

-I live near Zurich with my wife Jane.
-I enjoy golf, skiing, moutain biking, crossfit and good food and wine, and dabbling with internet technology.
+I live near Zurich with my wife Jane, and took dual Swiss nationality in 2014.
+I enjoy golf, skiing, mountain biking, CrossFit, good food and wine, and dabbling with internet technology and blockchain.